MOL Magyar Olaj es Gázipari Nyilvánosan Muködo Reszvenytársaság : Transaction in MOL shares | MarketScreener

 MOL Plc. ('MOL') hereby notifies the market of the following:

-MOL Vagyonkezelő Kft. (a wholly owned subsidiary of MOL) bought 300,000 MOL 'A' series ordinary shares at an average price of HUF 2,387.5/share on the Budapest Stock Exchange through Equilor Befektetési Zrt. as investment service provider on 7 January 2021, based on the announcement made on 25 September 2020.
-Following this transaction MOL directly and indirectly owns 62,406,466 'A' series and 578 'C' series MOL ordinary shares.
+MOL Vagyonkezelő Kft. (a wholly owned subsidiary of MOL) bought 230,000 MOL 'A' series ordinary shares at an average price of HUF 2,423.2/share on the Budapest Stock Exchange through Equilor Befektetési Zrt. as investment service provider on 8 January 2021, based on the announcement made on 25 September 2020.
+Following this transaction MOL directly and indirectly owns 62,636,466 'A' series and 578 'C' series MOL ordinary shares.

 Disclaimer